-Gross profit for the nylon segment decreased \$1.8 million to \$3.8 million in the quarter.
-Manufacturing unit costs remained substantially unchanged, as a result, the decline in selling price had a direct unfavorable effect on gross profit.
+Gross profit for our nylon segment increased \$0.4 million to \$4.2 million in the quarter and decreased \$1.4 million to \$8.1 million for the six month period.
+Manufacturing unit costs continue to remain substantially unchanged, as a result, the decline in selling price had a direct unfavorable effect on gross profit for the six months.